softwarespot/jquery-bootstrap-purr/README.md

 ### Thanks

-The following jQuery plugin started out as a `fork` of [bootstrapGrowl](https://github.com/ifightcrime/bootstrap-growl/), but over time it became clear the direction 'Purr' was going in, was outside the scope of 'Growl'.
-Therefore a special thanks to the contributors of [bootstrapGrowl](https://github.com/ifightcrime/bootstrap-growl/), in which this plugin was based on.
+The following jQuery plugin started life as a `fork` of [bootstrapGrowl](https://github.com/ifightcrime/bootstrap-growl/), but over time it became clear the direction 'Purr' was going in, was outside the scope of 'Growl'.
+Therefore I would like to extend a special thanks to the contributors of [bootstrapGrowl](https://github.com/ifightcrime/bootstrap-growl/), for making this new plugin possible.